mhjarvis/IT-Cybersecurity-Stuff/powershell.md

 `Get-NetIPAddress` - shows details fora ll IP addresses configured on the system.

+## System Analysis

+`Get-Process` - provides a detailed view of all currently running processes, including CPU and memory usage.

+`Get-Service` - allows the retrieval of information about the status of services on teh machine.

+`Get-NetTCPConnection` - displays current TCP connections.

+`Get-FileHash` - generating file hashes.

+## Scripting

+`Invoke-Command` - for executing commands on remote systems.

+## Other

 `-ep Bypass -nop` - these flags disable PowerShell's usual restrictions, allowing scripts to run without interference from security settings or user profiles.

 `DownloadFile` - method that pulls a file from a remote server.

 `iex` - executes a script.

+##